-A particular driver for the development of the HAMP is the Infrastructure Code of Practice which promotes the use of best asset management practices and the effective management of risk.
+A particular driver for the development of the HAMP is the Infrastructure Code of Practice and the Department for Transport (DfT) Incentive Fund which promotes the use of best asset management practices and the effective management of risk.

 The local highway network is the responsibility of the Authority, which acts as the Highway Authority.
 It is the largest, most valuable and most visible infrastructure asset for which the Authority is responsible.
 Well maintained and accessible highway infrastructure is vital and fundamental to the economic, social and environmental wellbeing of the communities of North Tyneside.
 The aim to maintain a good highway network is important to delivering the 'Our North Tyneside' Council Plan and the Mayor and Cabinet's commitment to building a better North Tyneside.